 You must have your taxi inspected by the Netherlands Vehicle Authority (RDW) before you start using it to provide taxi services.
 You can request an inspection free of charge (in Dutch).
 You need to provide the following documents:

 - an extract from the Netherlands Chamber of Commerce’s Commercial Register (Handelsregister, in Dutch) showing the owner of the vehicle is registered as a taxi business.

 - your taxi operator licence (ondernemingsvergunning).

 RDW will check if the car is suitable and safe for the transport of people.
 If the vehicle is approved for this purpose by RDW, it will be registered as a taxi in the vehicle register.
 Your vehicle registration card will show you may use the car as a taxi and the maximum number of people you are allowed to transport.
 If you change or modify your taxi, RDW may have to inspect it anew.

 Periodic motor vehicle test (APK)

-Your vehicle needs to have it's periodic technical inspection annually by an RDW approved garage or testing station.
+Your vehicle needs to have a periodic technical inspection (APK) annually by an RDW approved garage or testing station.
 Is your taxi fitted with a passenger lifting device for wheelchair users?
 This device is not included in this inspection.
-You must have the lifting device tested by an approved testing station (in Dutch).
+You must have the lifting device tested by an approved LPK testing station.

 Blue number plate

-Taxis must be fitted with a certified taxameter.
+Taxis must be fitted with a certified taxameter (in Dutch).
 The taxameter must be inspected annually by the Netherlands Metrology Institute (Nederlands Meetinstituut, NMi, in Dutch).
-You do not need a taxameter if you have agreed upon a price beforehand via telephone, an app or a website.
+You do not need a taxameter if you agree upon a price beforehand via telephone, an app or a website.